getsentry/sentry-docs/src/collections/_documentation/learn/configuration.md

 ## Transport Options

-Transports are used to send events to sentry.
+Transports are used to send events to Sentry.
 This can be customized to some degree to better support highly specific deployments.

 {:.config-key}